WaveMaker Docs

 DELIMITER ;

-Invocation of procedures/functions from WaveMaker app
+Invocation of Procedures Functions from WaveMaker app

 Procedures created in a DB can be accessed by creating a live service variable and associating it with the invocation of the procedure.
 Follow the steps given below to do the same: NOTE: This post explains the usage of stored procedures/functions in WaveMaker using the MySQL code.
 For the usage in different databases check here.